The Best Yarns for Crochet Beginners (And The Worst Ones!)

 Is acrylic yarn safe?

 Acrylic yarn is a synthetic, man-made material.
 While acrylic yarn is praised for its versatility, accessibility, and value, there is a downside to this popular fiber.
-Acrylic yarn is flammable and melts into plastic.
+Acrylic yarn is flammable and melts like plastic.
 This may give you pause when gifting items made for babies.
 Acrylic is also produced with harsh chemicals that can have an impact on our health and our environment.
 Learn more about acrylic yarns and alternatives in this article from The Creative Folk blog.

 Great day 1 information!
 Thank you for doing this.